AceHyzer/jquery-html-table-select/README.md

 focusFirstRow: boolean, defaults to false, if set to true the first row will autoselect as soon as the table is passed into the selector for setup.

+numPadNavigation: boolean, defaults to false, if set to true you can use the number pad 8 and 2 keys to navigate up and down.

 ```javascript

 import HtmlTableSelect from 'jquery-html-table-select'